dyle71/hcs-logger/README.md

 * NullSink: consume events, like `/dev/null`.

 A logger may have any number of sinks attached.
 One can write to three log files, the terminal and syslog in parallel.
-You even attach two ConsoleSink if you want to.
+You can even attach two ConsoleSink if you want to.

 A sink also has a barrier set like loggers.
 This is the "second firewall" for events to pass.
 The rational is, that you may have a single event source (the Logger object) but may want to